Yang Hu: Life

 Both Yang Hu's grandfather Yang Xu (羊續) and father Yang Dao (羊衜) were commandery administrators (of Nanyang and Shangdang respectively), and his mother was a daughter of the Han dynasty historian and musician Cai Yong.
 His full elder sister Yang Huiyu was Sima Shi's third wife, subsequently honoured as an empress dowager after Emperor Wu established the Jin dynasty in February 266.

 Yang Hu lost his father at age 11.
 He was raised by his uncle Yang Dan (羊耽) and served his uncle faithfully.
 As he matured, he became known for his intelligence, knowledge, and physical beauty.
 The general Xiahou Wei became impressed with him and married his niece (Xiahou Ba's daughter) to Yang Hu.
 After his father-in-law defected to Shu Han in 249 in light of Sima Yi's coup against Cao Shuang, Yang Hu was one of the few who were related by marriage who still dared to associate with the Xiahou clan.
 He served as a low level official during the reigns of the Cao Wei emperors Cao Mao and Cao Huan.

 Due to the advice of his aunt, Xin Xianying, Yang Hu raised his status.
 He warned Sima Zhao of Zhong Hui's intentions, and Sima Zhao trusted his judgement greatly after Zhong Hui rebelled (as he predicted) in March 264.
 After this, he went on to serve as an executive secretary for Sima Zhao.

-After Sima Zhao's death in 265, his son Sima Yan succeeded him, and in February of the following year forced Cao Huan to abdicate in favour of him, ending Cao Wei and establishing the Jin dynasty (as Emperor Wu).
+After Sima Zhao's death in September 265, his son Sima Yan succeeded him, and in February of the following year forced Cao Huan to abdicate in favour of him, ending Cao Wei and establishing the Jin dynasty (as Emperor Wu).
 Emperor Wu wanted to make Yang Hu a duke, but the latter declined.